rpocklin/jruby-sinatra-heroku-skeleton/README.md

 # JRuby with Sinatra on Heroku Skeleton
 =========

 This is a bare bones sinatra app skeleton which will enable you to deploy JRuby apps using sinatra to Heroku.
 Heroku has supported Java for a little while now but documentation and how-to's are scant about deployment.

 ### Notes
-I've personally tested this in March 2012 with JRuby 1.6.7 and it works fine.
+I've personally tested this in September 2012 with JRuby 1.6.7.2 and it works fine.

 I've included .rvmrc and selected trinidad as the application server.